Philipbear/BUDDY_Metabolomics/README.md

 &nbsp;
 # Upcoming Version

-We will be soon releasing a python package `pybuddy` for molecular formula annotation (hopefully by Apr.
+We will be soon releasing a python package `pybuddy` (hopefully in Apr.
 2023).

 If you want to use 'BUDDY' in large scale or in a more customizable manner, please stay tuned for [our latest release](https://github.com/Philipbear/pybuddy).

 &nbsp;